mlswg/mls-protocol/draft-ietf-mls-protocol.md

 While tree hashes summarize the state of a tree at point in time, parent hashes capture information about how keys in the tree were populated.

-When a client sends a commit to change a group, it can include an UpdatePath to assign new keys to the nodes along its filtered direct path.
+When a client sends a Commit to change a group, it can include an UpdatePath to assign new keys to the nodes along its filtered direct path.
 When a client computes an UpdatePath (as defined in {{synchronizing-views-of-the-tree}}), it computes and signs a parent hash that summarizes the state of the tree after the